jan-dolejsi/vscode-pddl/client/README.md

 ### Starting from existing PDDL models

 Open [editor.planning.domains](http://editor.planning.domains/) in your browser, select _Import_ from the menu and browse the catalog of all the International Planning Competition benchmarks.
-Or find more examples [here](https://github.com/SoarGroup/Domains-Planning-Domain-Definition-Language/tree/master/pddl).
+Or find more examples [here](https://github.com/SoarGroup/Domains-Planning-Domain-Definition-Language/tree/master/pddl).\
+To get back from the online editor to VS Code, save your files into a session and click "Open offline".

 ## Features